 President Harry S. Truman announced the formal Japanese surrender at 7pm Eastern Standard Time (EST) on 14 August, which was the middle of the night in Britain.
-Celebrations began immediately in the USA, and continued all through the night and into the following day.
+VJ Day celebrations began immediately in the USA, and continued all through the night and into the following day.
 But it was only on 15 August that people took to the British streets in earnest.

-But according to many the overwhelming emotion was of relief, rather than celebration,
+But according to many the overwhelming emotion on VJ Day was of relief, rather than celebration,

 and a sense, too, of tiredness.
 One woman in Bognor who was writing a diary for the Mass Observation programme wrote: “We’re relieved it’s over.
 Everybody is for that matter, but we haven’t quite got the same thrill we had as when we heard that the war with Germany was over.
 The war with Japan’s been too far away and as far as we’re concerned the war was over when the bombing stopped.
 Of course we can’t feel the same as we did on VE Day – you never get the same kind of thrill a second time.”

-In Central London large crowds gathered in the heat of the afternoon.
+In Central London large crowds gathered in the heat of the afternoon to celebrate VJ Day.
 Field Marshal Montgomery drove down Whitehall and through Parliament Square on his way to receive the Freedom of Lambeth.
 The crowds threw streamers over the bonnet, and waved flags at the windows.

 Sailors and young girls marched down Piccadilly singing Land of Hope and Glory, and in the afternoon heat people queued for water at the two fountains in the wall by St James’s Church.
 However, one observer reported that “there is also an air of slight bewilderment and pointlessness about it all: it lacks the joyful spontaneity of VE Day”.

-Richard Dimbleby was responsible for much of the BBC’s outside broadcast that day, but felt no joy: “When I look back tonight on the horrors and misery and the cruelty and the death that I have seen in the last six years, the unforgettable experiences I’ve had and how much older and tired they’ve made me, I just want to go and sit in a corner and thank God it’s all ending.”
+Richard Dimbleby was responsible for much of the BBC’s outside broadcast on VJ Day, but felt no joy: “When I look back tonight on the horrors and misery and the cruelty and the death that I have seen in the last six years, the unforgettable experiences I’ve had and how much older and tired they’ve made me, I just want to go and sit in a corner and thank God it’s all ending.”